get tested » Testing Together

 HOW DO I MAKE AN APPOINTMENT?

 HIV and STI testing are offered at Gay City to gay, bi and other men who have sex with men, including trans guys.
 Testing is free, with donations gladly accepted.
-At all of our appointments we offer Rapid HIV Testing, HIV RNA testing and screening for syphilis.
+At all of our appointments we offer Rapid HIV Testing, HIV antibody testing and screening for syphilis.
 We also offer chlamydia, gonorrhea, and Hepatitis C screening for those that are eligible.
 For more details, please talk to one of our counselors.